 - your best remaining 8 units.

-Although you are required to complete at least four subjects to be eligible for an ATAR, the aggregate that actually counts to the ATAR may be fewer than four.
+Although you are required to complete at least four subjects to be eligible for an ATAR, the aggregate that counts to the ATAR may be fewer than four.
 This is likely to be the case when you are completing extension subjects.
 For example, your ATAR might include English Advanced, English Extension 1 and 2, Mathematics Extension 1 and Extension 2 and another 2-unit course.

-- your best scaled study score of English studies (English, English Language, English as an Additional Language (EAL), Literature)
+- your best-scaled study score of English studies (English, English Language, English as an Additional Language (EAL), Literature)

-- your best scaled study scores for three other studies and
+- your best-scaled study scores for three other studies and

 - 10% of the scaled study scores for the fifth and sixth studies.

 For the HSC, each unit is worth 50 marks.
 So, depending on whether a course is worth one or two units you either will receive a final mark out of 50 or 100.
 This final mark is the average of two other marks: the examination mark and the assessment mark.
-The examination mark is scaled mark you receive for the final HSC paper.
+The examination mark is the scaled mark you receive for the final HSC paper.
 The assessment mark is the scaled mark given for all your internal assessments completed through the course of year 12 (determined by your school rank).

 What about scaling?

-Scaling is used to ensure that you are neither advantaged nor disadvantaged for studying particular subjects.
-A good rank is obviously harder to achieve when you are competing against others of high academic ability, whilst it is easier to achieve a higher rank in less competitive subjects.
-As explained by UAC, the ATAR calculation uses scaling to estimate your marks in each course if all courses were studied by all students and all courses had the same mark distribution.
-Your scaled marks - not your final HSC marks - are used to calculate your ATAR and in some instances the two can vary.
-In many cases, your scaled mark is actually lower than your HSC or VCE mark.
+Scaling is used to ensure that you are neither advantaged nor disadvantaged in studying particular subjects.
+A good rank is harder to achieve when you are competing against others of high academic ability, whilst it is easier to achieve a higher rank in less competitive subjects.
+As explained by UAC, the ATAR calculation uses your raw scores and scaling to estimate your marks in each course if all courses were studied by all students and all courses had the same mark distribution.
+Your scaled marks - not your final HSC marks - are used to calculate your ATAR and in some instances, the two can vary.
+In many cases, your scaled mark is lower than your HSC or VCE mark.
 This is why it makes it so difficult to predict ATARs based on expected subject marks using an ATAR calculator.
 As we discussed in a previous blog, these calculators can be useful in offering some guidance since they are based on the scaling of previous years.
 However, the inherent ambiguity of scaling that varies each year means that an ATAR calculator is not a crystal ball that can perfectly predict your ATAR based on your HSC or VCE mark.

-Taking it step by step, here is a summary of how it all works for the HSC ATAR:
+Taking it to step by step, here is a summary of how it all works for the HSC ATAR: